 The bean-throwing festival will be taking place at most of the temples and shrines in Japan.
 I have decided not to attend, however.
 Instead, a group of performing artists in Asakusa are celebrating Setsubun in a very different way.
 With comedy, clowns, and plenty of balloons.

-I arrive just as the event starts.
+I arrive just as the Setsubun event starts.
 It begins with a man dressed as a ninja doing tricks.
 He jumps over chairs, stacks some chairs, balances on chairs (his performance very much focused on seating) before he is randomly attacked by a man wearing a sheep costume.
-The sheep man throws a single bean at the ninja, he overreacts in a classic comedy style, before falling over and playing dead for the remainder of the proceedings.
+The sheep-man throws a single bean at the ninja, he overreacts in a classic comedy style, before falling over and playing dead for the remainder of the proceedings.

 After the ninja fight, two demons emerge.
 One dressed in white, presumably to represent good, and the other dressed in black.
 The demon in black wears a target on his back, seems far too happy for an evil spirit, and appears to be enjoying standing around on his high stilts, smiling at everyone.

 Suddenly, the attention shifts to a group of clowns standing on a balcony above a Pachinko parlour.
 They start shouting in Japanese using megaphones; presumably, they have permission to be there and cause such a pollution of noise.
 After exchanges are made between clowns and demons that I can’t quite comprehend, people in the audience began to laugh, a lot.
 An elderly woman on a bicycle with an impossible number of shopping bags sighs as she tries to weave through the crowds.
-I might just add, this whole festival is taking place on a busy shopping street, and is perhaps causing a little too much chaos for some of the locals that just want to get to where they need to be.
+I might just add, this whole festival is taking place on a busy shopping street.
+Perhaps causing a little too much chaos for some of the locals that just want to get to where they need to be.

 The pouch I caught predictably contains roasted beans.
 After a while, everyone goes silent, before a chant occurs.
 Following the chant, people start pouring beans into their hand and throwing them as hard as they can at the demon.
 His smile quickly wiped from his face by roasted beans.